 Each child has their own planner for their individual needs and this is reviewed throughout the term.
 The planner is taken from observations and each child's interests and will be discussed at Parents Evening.
 We will allow new children to settle and observe before creating an Individual Plan.

 All children will have a Learning Journey documenting their development.
-It is related to the children’s Individual Plan and the activities participated in at Pippa Pop-ins.
+It is related to the children’s Individual Plan and observations of your child.
+We use an online package, which Parents can access to see their child’s observations, photographs and next steps.

 Children will start these when they are ready, but approximately when they are three years old.
 The workbooks consist of a ‘My Name’ book, ‘My Weekend News’ book and ‘Little Learners’ book (Numbers and Letters).